-- ❖ The pillar Impact Exposure quantifies the extent to which a portfolio holding addresses one of the four global challenges via its product and service offering.
-The measure relies on several financial metrics such as revenue exposure to one of the global challenges, and accounts for adjustments that capture future-orientated efforts such as R&D spending, capex investments and sector-specific key performance indicators. - ❖ The pillar Stage of Solutions integrates the ABC approach as defined by the Impact Management Project (IMP)11.
-The criticality of a company's or issuer's solutions are analysed and classified into the categories "Act to avoid harm" (A), "Benefit stakeholders" (B) and "Contribute to solutions" (C), with C being the category generating the strongest impact. - ❖ On a company level, the pillar Strategy & Credibility considers the depth and ambition of ESG-related commitments and targets as well as achieved performance that underline the company's credibility.
+- The pillar Impact Exposure quantifies the extent to which a portfolio holding addresses one of the four global challenges via its product and service offering.
+The measure relies on several financial metrics such as revenue exposure to one of the global challenges, as well as future-orientated financial metrics such as R&D spending, capex investments and sector-specific key performance indicators. - The pillar Stage of Solutions integrates the ABC approach as defined by the Impact Management Project (IMP)12.
+The criticality of a company's or issuer's solutions are analysed and classified into the categories "Act to avoid harm" (A), "Benefit stakeholders" (B) and "Contribute to solutions" (C), with C being the category generating the strongest impact. - On a company level, the pillar Strategy & Credibility considers the depth and ambition of sustainability-related commitments and targets as well as achieved performance that underlines the company's credibility.
 In a forward-looking way, this pillar seeks to capture how far companies have embedded their sustainability and impact-related efforts into their cultures, their DNA and overall business strategy.
-This measure relies on publicly available information regarding the company's sustainability key performance indicators
+This measure relies on publicly available information regarding the company's sustainability key performance indicators.

-&lt;sup>11 See "IMP - A Guide to Classifying the Impact of an Investment", available at https://impactmanagementpro-ject.com/impact-management/how-enterprises-manage-impact/
+12 See "IMP - A Guide to Classifying the Impact of an Investment", available at https://impactfrontiers.org/norms/abc-of-enterprise-impact/

-Similarly, the negative impact measures seek to quantify the negative externalities of the issuer or company.
+Similarly, the negative impact measures capture aspects on the product level as well as the company's operational level.
+Here, we seek to quantify the negative externalities generated by the issuer or company.
 Within specified frameworks, we award scores between -3 and 0.

 - ❖ In the pillar Controversial Behaviour & Business Involvement we analyse (potentially) existing controversial behaviour and conflicts as well as involvements in and exposure to controversial business sectors and activities.
-The measure relies on the data and analysis framework from our external data provider, which is complemented with our own research as well as potential adjustments such as productive engagement activities. - ❖ The pillar Carbon Assessment quantifies and evaluates a company's CO2 impact as well as possibly existing countermeasures such as carbon reduction initiatives.
+The measure relies on the data and analysis frameworks of two of our external ESG data providers, which are complemented with our own research as well as potential adjustments in case of productive engagement activities. - ❖ The pillar Carbon Assessment quantifies and evaluates a company's CO2 impact as well as possibly existing countermeasures such as carbon reduction initiatives.
 We rely on data from our external data provider and use publicly available company information.
-The specified framework for this measure accounts for benchmark comparisons and sector-specific CO2 levels. - ❖ The pillar Lack of Transparency & Dialogue assesses the overall level of company transparency regarding ESG and impact data as well as openness to dialogue in the context of engagement activities.
+The specified framework for this measure sets a threshold for maximum carbon intensity, accounts for benchmark comparisons and sector-specific CO2 levels. - The pillar Lack of Transparency & Dialogue assesses the overall level of company transparency regarding ESG and impact data as well as openness to dialogue in the context of engagement activities.